-In 2015, Kancera signed an agreement with Acturum Life Science AB in order to evaluate and further develop the unique Fractalkine receptor antagonist KAND567.
-The acquisition of the project will be carried out in connection with the completion of the ongoing transfer of results and know-how.
-For the Fractalkine project Acturum Life Science AB is paid in total 6 million Kancera shares divided into three steps, which can only be achieved if the project is successfully developed.
-This payment model means that the two companies share the risk in product development up to when the first study has been conducted in humans.
-Kancera intends to strengthen the protection of the Fractalkine antagonist through an application for registration as an orphan drug ("Orphan Drug Designation") with the goal of ensuring at least 10 years of market exclusivity in Europe and 7 years in the United States.
+Kancera AB has entered into an agreement with Acturum Life Science AB for the purpose of evaluating and further developing the unique Fractalkine Blocker KAND567 (AZD8797, for example, KAN0440567).
+The agreement with Acturum Life Science gives Kancera AB the right to evaluate KAND567 in preclinical studies and then acquire the project.
+In view of the effects shown in disease models that are relevant for the treatment of cancer pain, Kancera AB announced in April 2016 the decision to acquire the Fractalkine project after successful transfer of know-how and data from AstraZeneca and Acturum.
+Payment for the Fractalkine project is made through a three-stage offset issue with a total of 6 million shares in Kancera AB.
+Part payments are made as the project progresses successfully until the first clinical study has been completed.
+This payment model means that the two companies share the risk of product development until the first study has been conducted in humans.
+Kancera AB intends to strengthen the protection of the Fractalkine blocker by applying for Orphan drug designation with the aim of ensuring at least 10 years of market exclusivity in Europe and 7 years in the United States.